philippstehr/philippstehr.github.io/index.md

 *The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3): 507-529.
 [Link (Open Access)](https://journals.sagepub.com/doi/10.1177/00905917221131821)

-## Public Pieces

-*Dienstpflicht von unten*, www.praefaktisch.de, 2023.
-[Link](https://www.praefaktisch.de/002e/dienstpflicht-von-unten/)

-with Savriel Dillingh: *Hoe lossen we de wooncrisis op?
-Drie lessen uit de bedrijfsethiek*, Bij Nader Inzien, 2022.
-[Link](https://bijnaderinzien.com/2022/02/10/hoe-lossen-we-de-wooncrisis-op/)

-*A Match Made in Law?
-On Corporations and Their Uncomfortable Fit with Democracy*, The American Philosophical Association, 2021.
-[Link](https://blog.apaonline.org/2021/10/04/a-match-made-in-law-on-corporations-and-their-uncomfortable-fit-with-democracy/)

-*Das Berliner Volksbegehren und die politische Theorie des Unternehmens*, www.praefaktisch.de, 2021.
-[Link](https://www.praefaktisch.de/002e/das-berliner-volksbegehren-und-die-politische-theorie-des-unternehmens/)

 ## Teaching

 Since the fall term 2025/6 I am teaching introductory and advanced courses in political philosophy and ethics in the BA Political Science and the MA Politics & Technology at TUM.

 In the summer term 2025 I taught a course on democratic innovations at TU Munich.
 In the Academic Year 2024/25 I've also been teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.
 In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for undergraduate PPE students at Utrecht.

-From 2018 to 2020 I was a research and teaching assistant for a range of courses at Ruhr-University Bochum, including an introductory lecture on Ethics and graduate seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.

 Students can find some basic tips for studying philosophy [here](https://philippstehr.github.io/StudentResources.html).